knative/eventing/docs/broker/filtering.md

 significant complexity without additional effort.

 The inflexibility and implementation complexity of structured filters make this solution less suitable for Trigger filtering than CEL.

-However, structured filters can be a useful and important user interface on top of an expression
-language: for example, the existing SourceAndType syntax for expressing a filter should be implemented by transformation to an equivalent CEL expression.
-This provides users a structured filter interface when their needs are simple, and allows them to transition to a more complex interface when their needs require it.
+However, structured filters are a useful and important user interface _in addition to_ an expression language.
+Structured filters like the `attributes` filter or `SourceAndType` filter  should be implemented by transformation to an equivalent CEL expression.
+This provides users a structured filter interface for simple needs while also preserving the benefits of a single well-specified mechanism for evaluating filters.